yousifj129/Chatbot-with-Voice/README.md

 - Adding additional features or functionalities.
 - Integrating with other APIs or services.
 - Implementing different speech recognition or text-to-speech engines.

-## License

-This project is licensed under the [MIT License](LICENSE).

-You can save this content in a file named `README.md` in the root directory of your project.
-Make sure to update the file paths, model information, and any other relevant details specific to your project.